rafnyy/Calendar/README.md

 # Calendar

 TODO list
+* bug fixes
-* bug fixes, need to click back and forth to get calendar to load events
+** need to click back and forth to get calendar to load events ** setting office hours doesn't seem to set it back to UNABVAILABLE at the end ** Uncaught TypeError: Cannot read property 'clone' of null
 * email address must be unique since it acts as log in
 * consultant calendar needs client information on bookings
 * client should have phone number